cog-neurophys-lab/opec/README.md

-# OpenEphys Client (OPEC) for Python
+# OpenEphys ZMQ Client (OPEZ) for Python

 This project will provide a small library for receiving data from the OpenEphys ZMQ interface (currently at version v0.3.2) Initial code and descriptions are from https://github.com/open-ephys-plugins/zmq-interface.

 This library is based on code from the [Opeth](https://opeth.readthedocs.io) package by Andras Szell and others licensed with GPLv3.
+Opez will be used to build similar applications to Opeth.

 ## Heartbeat messages